oracle/node-oracledb/doc/src/user_guide/initialization.rst

 .. list-table-with-summary:: Common Oracle Environment Variables
     :header-rows: 1
     :class: wy-table-responsive
+    :align: center
+    :widths: 20 30
     :summary: The first column displays the common Oracle Environment Variable.
 The second column, Purpose, describes what the environment variable is used for.

     * - Oracle Environment Variables
       - Purpose
     * - ``LD_LIBRARY_PATH``
       - Used on Linux and some UNIX platforms.
 Set this to the directory containing the Oracle Client libraries, for example ``/opt/oracle/instantclient_19_6`` or ``$ORACLE_HOME/lib``.
 The variable needs to be set in the environment before Node.js is invoked.
 The variable is not needed if the libraries are located by an alternative method, such as from running ``ldconfig``.
 On some UNIX platforms an OS specific equivalent, such as ``LIBPATH`` or ``SHLIB_PATH`` is used instead of ``LD_LIBRARY_PATH``.
     * - ``PATH``
       - The library search path for Windows should include the location where ``OCI.DLL`` is found.
 Not needed if you pass :ref:`libDir <odbinitoracleclientattrsopts>` when calling :meth:`oracledb.initOracleClient()`.
     * - ``TNS_ADMIN``
-      - The location of the optional :ref:`Oracle Net configuration files
-        <tnsadmin>` and :ref:`Oracle Client configuration files <oraaccess>`,
-        including ``tnsnames.ora``, ``sqlnet.ora``, and ``oraaccess.xml``, if
-        they are not in a default location.
-The :ref:`configDir
-        <odbinitoracleclientattrsopts>` value in a call to
-        :meth:`oracledb.initOracleClient()` overrides ``TNS_ADMIN``.
+      - The location of the optional :ref:`Oracle Net configuration files <tnsadmin>` and :ref:`Oracle Client configuration files <oraaccess>`, including ``tnsnames.ora``, ``sqlnet.ora``, and ``oraaccess.xml``, if they are not in a default location.
+The :ref:`configDir <odbinitoracleclientattrsopts>` value in a call to :meth:`oracledb.initOracleClient()` overrides ``TNS_ADMIN``.
     * - ``ORA_SDTZ``
-      - The default session time zone, see :ref:`Fetching Dates and Timestamps
+      - The default session time zone, see :ref:`Fetching Dates and Timestamps <datehandling>`.
-        <datehandling>`.
     * - ``ORA_TZFILE``
       - The name of the Oracle time zone file to use.
 See the notes below.
     * - ``ORACLE_HOME``
       - The directory containing the Oracle Database software.
 This directory must be accessible by the Node.js process.
 This variable should *not* be set if node-oracledb uses Oracle Instant Client.
     * - ``NLS_LANG``
       - Determines the ‘national language support’ globalization options for node-oracledb.
 If not set, a default value will be chosen by Oracle.
         Note that node-oracledb will always uses the AL32UTF8 character set.
 See :ref:`Globalization and National Language Support (NLS) <nls>`.
     * - ``NLS_DATE_FORMAT``, ``NLS_TIMESTAMP_FORMAT``
       - See :ref:`Fetching Numbers and Dates as String <fetchasstringhandling>`.
 The variables are ignored if ``NLS_LANG`` is not set.
     * - ``NLS_NUMERIC_CHARACTERS``
       - See :ref:`Fetching Numbers and Dates as String <fetchasstringhandling>`.
 The variables are ignored if ``NLS_LANG`` is not set.

 Time Zone File
 --------------